 Common problems with hybrid and native mobile apps, such as slow performance, loading difficulties, unresponsive components, etc., may be mitigated with proper testing.
 Poor performance or issues after an app’s release might lead to increased complaints on the App Store or Google Play.

-Kinds of mobile application testing
+Types of mobile application testing

 Performance testing is a subset of mobile app testing.
 It’s done to make sure an app still works properly when resources are few.
 This includes things like limited memory, low battery, poor network coverage, etc. Client and server-side settings have the greatest impact on application performance.